sagarhasan273/Python-Projects/Code Chat/readme.txt

 XAMPP needed to install, start apache and mySQL

+you can install server and code chat also to see the aplication

+Run code:

 step 01: All you need to do just set given python venv as interpreter in python_project folder.
     or you can download all modules required.